Blog chevron_right How We Track AI Hiring Trends at HireIndex

 Coverage expansion is the main focus for the next couple of months.
 We’re targeting 500 companies by end of Q2, with better coverage of European and APAC markets (the current index skews heavily US).
 We’re also building a dashboard that shows hiring velocity over time — which companies are ramping up, which are slowing down, and how that correlates with public signals like earnings calls and funding announcements.

-If you’re job-hunting in AI or ML right now, bookmark the skill-city page that matches what you’re looking for.
+If you’re job-hunting in AI or ML right now, bookmark the skill-city page that matches what you’re looking for — try Machine Learning Engineer roles, Data Scientist positions, or remote AI jobs.
 Every Monday, it’ll have fresh roles.